 The most striking results in Table 2 occur when sorting on decade-old PERF scores, in Panel A. Across all size segments, spreads based on PERF produce relatively small CAPM alphas, between -14 and 21 basis points (bps) per month, with t-statistics of 1.55 or less in magnitude.
-In contrast, among large stocks, the same PERF spreads produce substantial and statistically significant alphas for all three of the multifactor models, between 29 and 46 bps, with t-statistics between 2.35 and 4.16.
-A PERF spread among just the mega caps produces even slightly larger alphas for the three multifactor models, all with significant t-statistics (between 2.16 and 3.32), despite there being only 200 stocks in that category.
+In contrast, among large stocks, the same PERF spreads produce substantial and statistically significant alphas for all four of the multifactor models, between 29 and 46 bps, with t-statistics between 2.35 and 4.16.
+Even a PERF spread among just the mega caps produces equal or greater alphas for FF3, FF5, and Q4, with significant t-statistics between